maxlapides/dovetailer/README.md

 * `templatesPath` (STRING, required): filepath to your email templates
 * `options` (OBJECT, optional):
   * `doctype` (STRING): a custom doctype if the HTML4 doctype isn't sufficient
+  * `whitelistSelectors` (ARRAY): selectors to not automatically strip from the HTML.
+For more info, [see here](https://github.com/codsen/email-remove-unused-css#input-optionswhitelist).

 ```javascript
 const compiler = require('dovetailer')